santoshlite/Empyrial/README.md

 portfolio = Engine(
                   start_date= "2020-06-09",
-                  #end_date is by default today
-                  #define your portfolio
                   portfolio= ["BABA", "RELIANCE.NS", "KO", "^DJI","^IXIC"],
-                  #the allocation of capital in your portfolio
                   weights = [0.2, 0.2, 0.2, 0.2, 0.2],
                   benchmark = ["SPY"]
 )